Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display.graphics/Documentation~/index.md

 #### Operating System Overlays

-Whenever you have operating system managed overlays (toolbar, window) on top of your fullscreen Unity application, a one frame delay may be introduced causing cluster synchronisation artefacts.
+Whenever you have operating system managed overlays (toolbar, window) on top of your full screen Unity application, a one frame delay may be introduced causing cluster synchronization artefacts.